Sheffield graduate vindicated in election 'fake news' storm

-James, a member of the Journalism Studies Advisory Board, was praised widely for a subsequent editorial and letter to a reader explaining why properly verified journalism is always more trustworthy than social media hearsay, conspiracy theory and organised propaganda.
+James, a member of the The School of Journalism, Media and Communication's Advisory Board, was praised widely for a subsequent editorial and letter to a reader explaining why properly verified journalism is always more trustworthy than social media hearsay, conspiracy theory and organised propaganda.

 Brilliant guest lecture from @DSheridanYEP, the journalist behind the 'boy on the hospital floor' story.
 Great insight into how the story broke, the backlash from it and how the @yorkshirepost responded to that.
 Thanks very much Dan and @sheffjournalism

 The fallout spread widely, with media as far afield as the Washington Post reporting the incident in a piece about "dishonesty and dirty tactics" in the election campaign.